 Smokestack Lightning – Howlin’ Wolf

-Chicago blues legend Howlin’ Wolf and his song ‘Smokestack Lightning’ play in The Wolf of Wall Street in a high-emotional scene.
-The governmental agencies launched their investigation of Jordan Belfort’s financial firm as they scored one of their biggest paydays thus far.
+Chicago blues legend Howlin’ Wolf’s ‘Smokestack Lightning’ plays in the scene when governmental agencies investigate Jordan Belfort’s financial firm (as they scored one of their biggest paydays thus far).
 This song is considered to be one of the most popular blues songs of all time.

 Related: You’ll love our list of the best lightning songs.